 Prof. James Wilson

-As a professor of Media Studies, I find this volume to be an indispensable resource for both undergraduate and graduate students.
-The treatment of Digital Ethics is particularly thorough and well-researched.
+As a professor of psychology, I find this volume to be an indispensable resource for both undergraduate and graduate students.
+The treatment of digital manipulation is particularly thorough and well-researched.

 Academic Review